vitekzkytek/GlobalizationScience/README.md

  ### `/TransformToWeb/`
- Transform data from previous section into a web readable data that can be feeded into the database
+ Transform data from previous section into a web readable data that can be feeded into the database Main method: `processDataForWeb()` in `transform.py`

  ### `/InteractiveWeb/`
  Deployment-ready Docker container to launch the app anywhere.

+ For now the database is feeded from a simple dump and therefore Docker would not reflect changes in the computational part.

 Run container: